-If you are not making satisfactory course progress, the principal will give you and your parents or legal custodians a written warning.
-You will be required to meet with the principal to develop a plan to improve your performance.
+If your student/s are not making satisfactory course progress, the principal will give you, as the parent, legal custodian or DHA approved guardian a written warning.
+Your student will be required to meet with the principal to develop a plan to improve your student/s performance.

-If your next study period report indicates continuing unsatisfactory course progress, EQI will notify you in writing of our intention to report you to authorities for breaching the requirement of your visa to achieve satisfactory course progress.
+If your student/s' next study period report indicates continuing unsatisfactory course progress, EQI will notify you in writing of our intention to report to authorities for breaching the requirement of their visa to achieve satisfactory course progress.

-EQI may notify you earlier if, in their opinion, you will not be capable of meeting the course requirements.
-If you receive a notice of EQI's intention to report you to authorities, you have the rights set out under the AppealsPolicy section of EQI Standard Terms and Conditions
+EQI may notify you earlier if, in their opinion, your student/s will not be capable of meeting the course requirements.
+If you receive a notice of EQI's intention to report to authorities, your student/s have the rights set out under the Appeals Policy section of EQI Standard Terms and Conditions

-You can read in more detail about your attendance requirements at:
+You can read in more detail about course progress requirements at:

-EQI Standard Terms and Conditions

-Course progress - Subclass 500 (schools visa procedure)
+- EQI Standard Terms and Conditions - Course progress Subclass 500 (schools visa procedure)